-In this paper, I explored the differences between the United States and Japan in establishment-level dynamics.
+In this paper, I explored the differences between the U.S. and Japan in establishmentlevel dynamics.
 I found that there are three substantial differences.
 First, entry and exit rates are much lower in Japan.
-Second, the average size of establishments is much smaller in Japan, while the average sizes of opening/closing establishments are similar in the United States and Japan.
+Second, the average size of establishments is much smaller in Japan, while the average size of opening/closing establishments are similar in the U.S. and Japan.
 Third, the amount of job creation and job destruction is much smaller in Japan, especially for continuing establishments.